xchar08/birthday-card/README.md

-# Project Name
+# Birthday Card

-Welcome to [Project Name]!
 This project is a culmination of various parts, each offering a unique experience.
+It was coded as a Birthday gift and has over 108,000 lines of code, spread throughout various languages.
 Please find below an extensive overview of each component:

 ## Table of Contents
 1. [Login Menu](#login-menu)